themathematicalmermaid/site/README.md

 ### jQuery & mySQL

+Copy and alter the `script.js` file.
+Uncomment the `jquery` and `script.js` lines in the `head` of your HTML index file.

 Want to develop your site further?
-Look at jQuery or javascript, and mySQL for a database.
+Look at jQuery or JavaScript, and mySQL for a database.

 ## - Google anything you don't fully understand